epsagon/epsagon-node/README.md

 ## Custom errors

-You can set a trace as an error (although handled correctly) by sending an Error object:
+You can set a trace as an error (although handled correctly) by catching an error:
 ```node
 function handler(event, context, callback) {
     try {